-We funded our operations during the year ended December 31, 2010, primarily from the income generated by Officeware and the sale of 3,066,064 shares of Company common stock for an aggregate purchase price of \$1.0 million on April 1, 2010.
-With the Officeware merger on April 1, 2010, operating cash flows have turned positive for the Company.
-Management estimates that the Officeware merger will generate sufficient funds from operations to fund future operating activities.
+We funded our operations during the year ended December 31, 2011, primarily from the income generated by Officeware and the sale of 3,066,064 shares of Company common stock for an aggregate purchase price of \$1.0 million on April 1, 2010.
+Management estimates that the Company will generate sufficient funds from operations to fund future operating activities, though the Company anticipates that any funds generated would be reinvested into the Company through our increased investment in marketing, services and sales operations, and research and development.